ZiggyCreatures/FusionCache/docs/Backplane.md

 );
 ```

-## ⚠ External changes
+## ⚠ External changes: be careful

 Just to reiterate, because it's very important: when using the backplane **without** a distributed cache, any change not manually published by you would result in different nodes not being synched.

-This means that, if you want to use the backplane without the distributed cache, you should be confident of the fact that **ALL** changes will be notified by you manually.
+This means that, if you want to use the backplane without the distributed cache, you should be confident about the fact that **ALL** changes will be notified by you manually.

 To better understand what would happen otherwise let's look at an example, again with a couple of `GetOrSet` operations on 3 nodes (`N1`, `N2`, `N3`):